-I’ve read so much about how white rice is bad for you (and empty source of calories).
-But I tend to make it quite often to serve with some of my main dishes because my family likes it… and I have a tough time finding good alternatives.
+I’ve read so much about how white rice isn’t necessarily good for you.
+White rice is more processed, but it’s not necessarily bad.
+Most white rice is enriched with vitamins to improve its nutritional value.
+Additionally, its low fiber content may help with digestive issues.
+Brown is ultimately healthier and more nutritious.
+I tend to make both of them quite often to serve with some of my main dishes because my family likes rice.
+But when we are cutting down on carbs, I have a tough time finding good alternatives.

-But now that I’ve tried Cauliflower Rice, that may change a bit.
-My family actually enjoyed it, and they said it was a nice change.
+Now that I’ve tried Cauliflower Rice, that may change a bit.
+The cauliflower rice is sauteed with butter, onion, carrot, and garlic.
+Then it’s steamed a little bit with some chicken broth and finished off with fresh cilantro.
+My family actually enjoys it, and they tell me it’s a nice change.
 Win win!

 This recipe comes from The Whole 30: The 30-Day Guide to Total Health and Food Freedom by Melissa and Dallas Hartwig: Copyright © 2015 by Whole 9 Life, LLC.
 I have not participated in the 30 day program that they detail in this book- it’s a 30 day commitment to change your diet and your emotional approach to eating.
 They’ve led hundred of thousands of people to effortless weight loss and better health with their program, and the detail it all in their book.
 There are more than 100 recipes using familiar ingredients.

-I’m not sure if I’ll ever commit to 30 days, but I am impressed with the recipes in the book.
+I’ve done the 30 day commitment before, and it was a great re-set!
+I am impressed with the recipes in the book.
 They’re simple recipes using real ingredients.
 You’ll find recipes for things like Grilled Coconut Curry Chicken, Baby Back Ribs with Tangy BBQ Sauce, Roasted Spaghetti Squash, Roasted Beets with Grapefruit Thyme Vinaigrette and Perfect Poached Eggs.
-I’ll be using this book a lot when I’m planning dinners for my family.
+I use this book a lot when I’m planning dinners for my family.